 The Nominating and Governance Committee makes recommendations to the Board regarding the size and composition of the Board.
 The Committee reviews annually with the Board the composition of the Board as a whole.
 The Committee is responsible for ensuring that the composition of the Board accurately reflects the needs of the Company's business and, in furtherance of this goal, proposing the addition of members and the necessary resignation of members for purposes of obtaining the appropriate members and skills.
-The specific qualifications of each director are set forth along with their biographical information under "Business Experience and Qualifications of Nominees for Directors" starting on page 9 of this proxy.
+The specific qualifications of each director are set forth along with their biographical information under "Business Experience and Qualifications of Nominees for Election as Directors" starting on page 8 of this proxy statement.

 Intevac does not maintain a formal diversity policy with respect to its Board.
 As noted above, however, Intevac does consider diversity to be a relevant consideration, among others, in the process of evaluating and identifying director candidates.
 Intevac believes each director brings a strong and unique background and set of skills to the Board that contributes to the Board's competence and experience in a wide variety of areas.
 When identifying director candidates, we take into account the present and future needs of the Board and the committees of the Board.
 For instance, depending on the composition of the Board at a given time, a candidate capable of meeting the requirements of an audit committee financial expert might be a more attractive candidate than a candidate with significantly more technology industry expertise, or vice versa.
-We also consider the character, judgment and integrity of directors to be of high character, good judgment and integrity.
+We also consider the character, judgment and integrity of director candidates, which we evaluate through reference checks, background verification and reputation in the business community.
+We believe all of our directors to be of high character, good judgment and integrity.
 Our principal goal with respect to director qualifications is to seat directors who are able to increase the overall effectiveness of the Board and increase stockholder value.
+The Nominating and Governance Committee and the Board are currently examining ways to enhance the representation of individuals from underrepresented communities on the Board.